netsells/laravel-geoscope/README.md

                 'units' => 'meters'
             ])->get();
 ```
-**Any missing config cptions will be replaced with the defaults defined in `config('geoscope.defaults')`.
+Any missing config options will be replaced with the defaults defined in `config('geoscope.defaults')`.
-Passing invalid config keys will also cause GeoScope to fallback to these defaults.**
+**Passing invalid config keys will also cause GeoScope to fallback to these defaults.**